duohub-ai/duohub-py/README.md

 - `assisted`: Whether to return an answer in the response.
 Defaults to `False`.
 - `query`: The query to search the graph with.
 - `memoryID`: The memory ID to isolate your search results to.
+- `top_k`: Number of top memories to return.
+Defaults to 5.

 ### Default Mode - Voice AI Compatible